-FINDING A MATE
+FINDING A LIFE PARTNER

 1 - Arranged marriages - mostly abandoned in non-Western cultures